amirjfr/GroupVoteApp/README.md

 # GroupVoteApp

-This is a mobile friendly web app that helps people decide where to eat
+This is a mobile friendly web app that helps people decide where to eat.

 ![](Images/start.png)